MustafaYasin/connectfour/README.md

 # CONNECT FOUR
-This is a Cross-Platform Connect Four Game
+This is a Cross-Platform Connect Four Apllication